A Creative Way Real Estate Professionals Are Able To Use A Junk Removal Company For A Smooth Closing

 Many electronics stores accept old electronics and office supplies when customers are making new purchases.
 Check with your sales associate to see if they have a trade-in program where your new purchase will be discounted.

 Ace Hardware, Home Depot, Staples and Best Buy are all examples of places that accept electronics recycling.
-As per Illinois law, all residential e-waste collection is free.
 For a complete list of residential electronic recycling acceptance facilities, visit the EPA Illinois website.

 If you don’t have the time or transportation abilities to get rid of unwanted electronics, most junk removal companies—including JUNK Relief—offer environmentally friendly options for collecting and recycling electronics of all sizes.